knuos/02-Recursion/README.md

   * Define an array "two[]" that can store 10 items and store the power of two in the array
   * e.g., two[0] = 2^0, two[1] = 2^1
   * The program prints out the all items in the array, two[], using iteration (e.g., for)
-  * A power of two can be calculated using "pow(a, b)" -> a^b in the header file, math.h
+  * A power of two can be calculated using "power(a, b)" -> a^b in the header file, math.h

 - Execution example
   * [Output] two[0] = 1\n